soonyoungkwon23/soonyoungkwon23.github.io/_projects/3_project.md

 A detailed 3D model of the iconic TIE Fighter, emphasizing **design proportions, symmetry, and efficient use of Blender modifiers**.
 Developed with **Blender 4.4**.

-> *Note: The joint between the wing and cockpit is still under refinement.*
+> *Note: The joint between the wing and cockpit needs work.*